hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

 #### Response

-A successful request to the API will return a `200` status code with a JSON response object containing chat data.
+A successful request to the API will return a `200` status code with a default JSON response object containing chat data.

 ```json
 {